czech-case-law-relevance/czech-court-citations-dataset/README.md

 # czech-court-citations-dataset
 Czech Court Citations Dataset

 This is the Czech Court Citations dataset.
-This corpus contains citations of court decisions extracted from texts of decisions of the three Czech apex courts - the Constitutional Court, the Supreme Court and the Supreme Administrative Court.
+This dataset contains citations of the court decisions extracted from texts of decisions of the three Czech apex courts - the Constitutional Court, the Supreme Court and the Supreme Administrative Court.

 For extraction of the court citations the Annotated Corpus of Czech Case Law for Reference Recognition Tasks, containing 350 manually annotated decisions for reference extraction of the Constitutional Court, the Supreme Court and the Supreme Administrative Court, was used as a training dataset for a machine learning algorithm.